mathaziz/energy_flow_optimization/README.md

 ## Acknowledgments

-The problem statement and instructions in `instructions_hymate.pdf`, and the data in `test_data.xlsx`, are the property of [hymate](https://www.hymate.com/) and are reproduced here with permission.
+The problem statement and instructions in `instructions.pdf`, and the data in `test_data.xlsx`, are the property of [hymate](https://www.hymate.com/) and are reproduced here with permission.